apache/pinot/contrib/pinot-druid-migration/README.md

 following command:

 ```
-tar -czvf name-of-newly-compressed-directory.tar.gz /path/to/directory-to-be-compressed
+$ tar -czvf name-of-newly-compressed-directory.tar.gz /path/to/directory-to-be-compressed
 ```

 The `ConvertSegmentHadoop` command also requires a job properties configuration file, such as one below:

 ```
-# path.to.input: Input path to the compressed Druid segment, or a directory containing multiple compressed Druid segments.
+# path.to.input: Input Hadoop path to the compressed Druid segment, or a directory containing multiple compressed Druid segments.
 path.to.input=/user/druid/segment/input/data.tar.gz

-# path.to.output: Output directory for the resulting Pinot segment
+# path.to.output: Output Hadoop directory for the resulting Pinot segment
 path.to.output=/user/druid/segment/output

 # path.to.schema: Pinot schema file for the table, stored locally
-path.to.schema=/user/pinot/schema.json
+path.to.schema=/User/pinot/schema.json

 # segment.table.name: Name of the table for which to generate segments
 segment.table.name=segment_name